zumba/node-defender-game/README.md

 * `MONGOHOST` - Hostname for the mongodb backend (Default: `127.0.0.1`)
 * `MONGOPORT` - Port for the mongodb backend (Default: `27017`)
 * `MONGODB` - Defender DB (Default: `node-defender`)
+* `CLIENTHASH` - Client game md5 hash generated from `grunt security`.
+If this value isn't specified, no client check will be performed.